 Accordingly, there is evidence that Solon made an attempt at applying a geometric calculation of justice when he introduced his new constitution.
+He implemented the new measures of banning loans secured on the person and cancelling all debts, both private and public (χρεῶν ἀποκοπὰς ἐποίησε, καὶ τῶν ἰδίων καὶ τῶν δημοσίων), in what, the author of the Ath.
+Pol. notes, seemed a popular, democratic manner.
+However, his poetry tells us that he did so with the intention of giving to each individual and to each class that which would satisfy them:

+For to the people gave I grace enough, Nor from their honour took, nor proffered more; While those possessing power and graced with wealth, These too I made to suffer nought unseemly;

+,which indicateshis wish to align the levels of property and honour distributed among the citizens with their varying levels of need and status.
+That inequality for unequals was Solon’s intention is likewise evident:

+... nothing did it please my mind By tyrannic force to compass, nor that in our fatherland Good and bad men should have equal portion in her fertile soil.

-While he implemented the new measures of banning loans secured on the person and cancelling all debts, both private and public (χρεῶν ἀποκοπὰς ἐποίησε, καὶ τῶν ἰδίων καὶ τῶν δημοσίων), in what, Aristotle notes, appeared to have been a popular, democratic manner, his poetry tells us that he did so with the intention of give to each individual and to each class that which would satisfy them, indicative of a wish to align the levels of property and honour distributed among the citizens with their varying levels of need and status.
-As Bury and Meiggs write: ‘the privileges of each class should be proportional to the public burdens which it can bear.’
-By thus paying heed to the diverse make-up of the citizen body, that is, by allotting unequal shares to those who were unequal, Solon’s was clearly an attempt to solve his homeland’s debt troubles with measures that align with Aristotle’s later description of distributive justice, and that ought to have produced the harmony which results from correctly-applied distributive justice.
+And finally, he describes his act of equalisation through thus cancelling debts and redistributing property, as ‘Fitting straight justice unto each man's case,’ thus revealing his conceptualisation of the task in terms of justice.
+Bury and Meiggs summarise his intention so: ‘the privileges of each class should be proportional to the public burdens which it can bear.’
+By thus paying heed to the diverse make-up of the citizen body, that is, by allotting unequal shares to those who were unequal, Solon’s was clearly an attempt to solve his homeland’s debt troubles with measures that align with both his own concept of justice and Aristotle’s later description of (proportional) distributive justice.
+Indeed, the Aristotelian presentation of his reforms in the Ath.
+Pol. treats Solon as a champion of Aristotelian distributive justice – the sort of justice that, if correctly applied, ought to have produced harmony in Athens.

 4.1.3.3.2.
 Reasons for Failure